denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 tube and the alteration of the display by human operator in order to deliver instructions to the computer.”[^60] The first subjects to read and write on-screen reported feeling freedom and liberation from paper.
-An anonymous account included in Engelbart’s report offered the following self-assessment:
+An anonymous account included in Engelbart’s report offered the following self-assessment:[^61]

 ```
 1B2B1 To accommodate and preserve a thought or